DommertTech/flask-turboduck/README.rst

-flask-peewee
+flask-turboduck
 ============

+Flask-Turboduck is a fork of Flask-PeeWee, but built with Zurb Foundation instead of Bootstrap.
-provides a layer of integration between the `flask <http://flask.pocoo.org/>`_ web framework and the `peewee orm <http://peewee.readthedocs.org/>`_.
+Flask-Turboduck provides a layer of integration between the `flask <http://flask.pocoo.org/>`_ web framework and the `peewee orm <http://peewee.readthedocs.org/>`_.

 batteries included: